 As far as food goes, Indian is my rainy day favorite.
-Love, love, love Persian, Turkish, Nicaraguan, BBQ of any kind, and Mexican of course.
-The other day I made prison style Pad Thai and thought it was disgusting.
+Love, love, love Iranian, Turkish, Nicaraguan, BBQ of any kind, and Mexican of course.
+The other day I made prison style Pad Thai and thought it was awful.

 On his deathbed Beethoven remarked "I’ve learned to look at the world in all its darkness and evil and still love it.".
 Yeah, that's because you're Beethoven.
 It's fairly easy to come to terms with things like poverty and famine when you're sleeping in a warm bed and stuffing yourself full of macaroni and cheese.
 Eat a dick, Beethoven.

 Whether or not somebody's going to call me out on having two non-fiction writers listed as authors of fiction.

 You live your life with a full heart.